 Anglish versus English

-In my account of the history, there is English and there is the language that came before.
-I use the term “Anglish” rather than “Anglo-Saxon” for two main reasons.
+In my interpretation of the history, there is English and there is the language that came before.
+I use the term “Anglish” rather than the storied term “Anglo-Saxon” for two main reasons.
 First, a language is entitled to its own name, not an ambiguous compound name.
-The people of England at the time never referred to their language as “Anglo-Saxon” but rather as “Englisc,” “Anglisc” or “Ænglisc,” variant spellings of the same word, or in modernized spelling, “English” and “Anglish.”
-Note that just because they called it “English” does not mean it was English.
+The people of England at the time never referred to their language as “Anglo-Saxon” but rather as “Englisc,” “Anglisc” or “Ænglisc,” variant spellings of the same word, or in modernized spelling, “English” or “Anglish.”
+Note that just because they called it “English” does not mean it was English, as we know it.
 The word is the same, but the language behind it long ago morphed into something else.
-“Anglish” nicely differentiates the ancient language from post-Norman English.
-(I emphatically do not subscribe to the recent “Anglish” fad of purists bent on returning English to its pre-Norman roots by rewriting all Latinate words as Anglo-Saxon equivalents, e.g. dictionary as “wordbook” and hydrogen as “waterstuff”; see “Some people have re-imagined English as Anglish“).
+My use of the term “Anglish” nicely differentiates the ancient language from post-Norman English.
+(There is another current use of “Anglish,” one I emphatically do not subscribe to: the recent fad of purists bent on returning English, or “Anglish,” to its pre-Norman roots by rewriting all Latinate words in their Anglo-Saxon equivalents, e.g. dictionary as “wordbook” and hydrogen as “waterstuff”; see Roswell.)

 Meanwhile Latin, as the reigning lingua franca, would remain the dominant language of government, law and education for some time to come.
 The Magna Carta of 1215 was in Latin.
 The Provisions of Oxford of 1258 was the first important document to be written in English (as well as Latin and French).
 But it was not until 1362 that English was first used to address Parliament and in court proceedings.